MashedP/dlip-pytorch-DL-good-practises/README.md

 ```

 This template is inspired by [Cookie Cutter](https://drivendata.github.io/cookiecutter-data-science/).
 Cookie Cutters  are templates of projects you can replicate and use as your own.
 They are great because their structure are familiar to other developper / ML engineer / Data Scientist.

-The template by default contains code from the first exercise of Tp1.

 # Collaborative Work